SurrealAI/surreal/docs/creation_settings.md

             # scheduling specifications
             scheduling: {<symphony scheduling kwargs>}
 ```
 * `algorithm` is the RL algorithm to use.
-It can be `ddpg` or `ppo`, in which case our `kurreal` commandline knows where the executables are located.
+It can be `ddpg` or `ppo`, in which case our `surreal-kube` commandline knows where the executables are located.
 If you wrote your own algorithm (follow the example of [ddpg](../surreal/main/ddpg_configs.py) and [ppo](../surreal/main/ppo_configs.py) to do so), provide the path to `<you_algorithm>.py` so our launcher can properly provide arguments to the containers' entrypoint (`python -u` will be prepended before your provided path if it ends with `.py`, otherwise, we assume that you are providing an executable and will call it directly).
 * `num_agents`, `num_evals`, `agent_batch`, and `eval_batch` controls how many agent / evals there are in an experiment.
 The total number of agents is computed by `num_agents x agent_batch`.
 The total number of evaluators is computed by `num_evals x eval_batch`.
 Agents in the same batch are launched in the same container.
 This setup allows us to run 16 agents on a single GPU, maximizing resource usage.
 * `env` is the name of the enrivonment to run our algorithms on.
 * `agent` / `nonagent`: specifies deployment related information on the cluster. `agent` is defined for each agent container (`agent_batch` processes). `nonagent` is defined for the `nonagent` container, which includes learner, replay, parameter server, tensorplex, loggerplex and tensorboard.
     - `image` and `build_image` define the container image to run on the cluster.
 You can provide `image:repo:tag, build_image: null` to pull from an existing image.
 Or you can provide `image:repo, build_image: <image-build-setting-name>`.
 When you run an experiment that requires this image, this will trigger an image build , push it to `repo:<experiment-name>` and use it for your experiment.
 For more about image build settings, see [documentation of Symphony docker builder](https://github.com/SurrealAI/symphony/blob/master/docs/docker_builder.md).
     - `scheduling` defines how much compute resource to allocate to the `agent`, resp. `nonagent`, container.
 See `symphony.GKEDispatcher.assign_to` ([documented here](https://github.com/SurrealAI/symphony/blob/master/docs/kubernetes.md#dispatcher)) for details.
 You need to provide all kwargs other than `process` and `process_group`.
-* When creating an experiment using `kurreal`, the following commandline arguments are allowed:
+* When creating an experiment using `surreal-kube`, the following commandline arguments are allowed:
 ```bash
 --num_agents 2
 --num_evals 1